willbchance/333Website/index.md

 - Week 4/10
 	- Link database to user interface
 	- Link bets to user profiles
-	- Implement channels - users can select which category of bet they would like to viewImplement bet flow - posed, active and completed and let user view each type
+	- Implement channels - users can select which category of bet they would like to view
+	- Implement bet flow - posed, active and completed and let user view each type
 	- Set up the user rating on a profile
 	- View another user's profile
  - Week 4/17
  	- Add a tableview to profile view controller to allow users to quickly access all the bets they are involved in
 	- Update database to include rating and profile image
 	- Fix functionality bugs (edit another user's profile, delete an active bet etc.)
+	- Start work on obtaining the necessary credentials to download the app onto users' phones for testing
+	- Add rating functionality after completion of a bet